oOo0oOo/DropletStreams/README.md

 **a -s-> b**

 Splits droplets from stream a (amount and molecules) and creates stream b

+**a -o-> b**

+Copy a over b.
+This means if a droplet from b is requested, it is not generated but requested from a instead.

+**-!o-> b**

+Remove copy over.
+Reset b to original droplets.

 **a, ... , n -b10-> x**